owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 {% endhighlight %}

-This half-baked solution, although not migrating to the Data Mapper pattern, cleanly isolates the defintions of database logic with the ones of business logic.
+This half-baked solution, although not migrating to the Data Mapper pattern, cleanly isolates the definitions of database logic with the ones of business logic.
 Of course, it's recommended to use the Data Mapper pattern where possible.